 Ezulwini Gold Plant (at No. 4 Shaft) is used as a toll treating facility, catering to both external and other internal operations.
 At the Ezulwini plant, there is an independent uranium recovery circuit, which is currently on care and maintenance, constructed in the early 2000s.

-Rand Uranium (Pty) Ltd also holds a converted mining right over the operation known as Randfontein Surface Operation in terms of the MPRDA, under DMRE Ref No GP30/5/1/2/2/173 MR (RSO MR) valid from 7 May 2009 to 6 May 2039, with a total area of 31.30km².
+Rand Uranium (Pty) Ltd also holds a converted mining right over the operation known as Randfontein surface operation (RSO) in terms of the MPRDA, under DMPR reference number: GP30/5/1/2/2/173 MR (RSO MR) valid from 7 May 2009 to 6 May 2039, with a total area of 31.30km².

-Tailings from Cooke Plant are deposited into historic, unrehabilitated open pits connected to the old underground workings of the historic Randfontein Estates Gold Mine as part of the approved EMPR.
-The volumetric depositional capacity available in these pits, which assumes there is no further storage capacity in the connected underground workings, is used to constrain the current three year LoM.
-To date there is no indication that the tailings are beaching and the material is still filling the underground voids.
+As part of the approved environmental management programme report (EMPR), tailings from Cooke plant are deposited into unrehabilitated open pits connected to the old underground workings of the historic Randfontein Estates Gold Mine.
+The volumetric depositional capacity available in these pits, which assumes there is no further storage capacity in the connected underground workings, is used to constrain the current 18 month LoM.

-A focus for the operations is to secure additional tailings depositional capacity that could support an increase in the reported three years LoM.
-The Millsite TSF complex, which is currently being exploited represents the bulk of the reported Mineral Resources, and contains a total of more than 100Mt of Mineral Resources, potentially supporting a >20y LoM.
+The Mineral Reserves (1.5 years) of the existing RSO-Millsite tailings retreatment operation are limited by the availability of tailings deposition capacity.
+The Millsite TSF complex, which is currently being exploited, represents the bulk of the reported Mineral Resources and contains a total of approximately 93.9Mt of attributable Mineral Resources, potentially supporting a twenty year LoM.